 1. Timely Security Updates

-As a Nexus device, the Nexus 6 benefited from direct updates from Google, ensuring it received security patches promptly after release.
-This approach minimized exposure to known vulnerabilities and potential exploits, enhancing overall device security.
+Being a Nexus device, the Nexus 6 received the benefit of direct updates from Google, so it was guaranteed to get security patches immediately after they were released.
+This method of providing updates not only minimized the device’s exposure to the known vulnerabilities and mainly to the exploits but also improved overall device security in the end.

 2. Hardware-backed Security Features